-We’re ran out first TDD Randori session at lunch today (approx 15 attendees).
+We ran our first TDD Randori session at lunch today (approx 15 attendees).
 I was inspired by Dave Nicolette’s session at Agile 2008 and used the Danilo Santo’s paper on their Brazilian Coding Dojo as a guide.

 In a Randori we work as a group trying to solve a small problem using TDD: